AFA Alaska

 What The Committee Is Working On

 1. Conducting Hotel Site Visits: The Hotel Committee conducts visits to hotels that are considered by management to ensure that the selected options provide the safest and most comfortable layover experience for Flight Attendants.
-Scheduled site visits include RSW (June), SEA (June), and FAT (July).
+Scheduled site visits include RSW (June), SEA (June), OKC (June), and FAT (July).
 We do not anticipate many site visits will be scheduled for the second half of 2025.
 Market reviews are triggered by factors such as contract expirations, crew complaints, and opportunities for cost savings.
 Depending on the outcome of these reviews, additional site visits may be arranged in those cities.

-2. Hotel Gainshare Program: MEC Hotel Committee Chairperson James Bozanich, MEC President Tim Green, and MEC Vice President Brice McGee met with Labor Relations led by Carmen William and Mike Link on May 12 for the first Hotel Gainshare investigatory meeting.
-Company subject matter experts (SMEs) Brittany Audette, Trisha Bennet, Diane Szubert, and Sara Cook also attended.
-The purpose of the meeting was to begin discussions on the program’s feasibility at Alaska.
-Hotel data was presented, and each side identified research items needed to further the conversation.
-The group will meet again on June 12 to review these items and discuss the next steps.
+2. Hotel Gainshare Program: MEC Hotel Committee Chairperson James Bozanich, MEC President Tim Green, and MEC Vice President Brice McGee met with Labor Relations led by Carmen William and Mike Link on June 12 for the second Hotel Gainshare investigatory meeting.
+Company subject matter experts (SMEs) Brittany Audette, Trisha Bennett, and Nichole Turner also attended.
+Topics discussed included answers to questions posed at the first meeting, updated data analysis, and back-end process challenges and requirements.
+The company has been given further action items, and the group will meet again in July to discuss the program further.

 We Want to Hear From You!